Werewolf-Solutions/e-commerce/README.md

 * use ```foo@gmail.com``` with no password or sign up with only email to test users side

-# todo
+# todo - front-end

-* show products (admin and user) by category

-* finish AdminUsersOrders and UserOrders

-* edit/delete account
+* add account section

-* write different endpoints

-* users set delivery time and admin accepts or changes it

-* users can choose between delivery or pick-up
+* add button to upload img

+* at checkout add delivery options and select available slot

 * users have to enter postcode and address in checkout

+# todo - back-end

+* add session/cookie

+* change from findOne to findById in /add-item-to-products-list etc, OR write a function to retrieve user logged in to call everytime

-* edit /sing-up for production
+* edit /sign-up for production

 * edit /sign-in for production

 * edit /sign-out for production

-* change from findOne to findById in /add-item-to-products-list etc, OR write a function to retrieve user logged in to call everytime
+* add edit/delete account endpoints

+* add /upload-img endpoint

+* delete add-item-to-cart and others endpoints about cart

-* add session/cookie
+* add /save-cart endpoint to store cart in DB

+* edit /checkout with stripe

+* send notification to user when admin accepts or declines order

+* send notification to admin when user makes a new order

 # Endpoints